oracle-devrel/oci-generative-ai-jet-ui/README.md

 ### 4. Install all dependencies

-We suggest you install dependencies in a virtual env to avoid conflicts on your system.
+We suggest you install dependencies in a virtual environment to avoid conflicts on your system.

 - Navigate to the server root folder
 `cd service/python`
-- Create vitrual environment:
+- Create a virtual environment:
 `python3 -m venv venv`
 - Activate your virtual environment:
 `. venv/bin/activate`